 DRAWING THE LINE IN SOCIAL AND ETHICAL INVESTING

-While there are still questions over how to implement sustainable investing, increasing numbers of investors have recognisedenvironmental, social, and governance (ESG) factors as important drivers of value.
+Advisers are questioning how to implement ethical or sustainable investing while an increasing number of investors are recognising environmental, social, and governance (ESG) factors as important drivers of value.
 Approaches have moved beyond negative screens that exclude certain sectors, towards proactively seeking out investments seen as ethical, sustainable, and/or achieving a positive impact for society.
-With sustainable investing expected to continue to gain greater traction and interest, can these types of strategies be implemented in a way that meets a client’s bespoke specifications, without being detrimental to returns?.
+With ethical/sustainable investing expected to continue gaining greater traction and interest, can these types of strategies be implemented in a way that meets a client’s bespoke specifications while delivering long term returns?

 STUART PALMER, Head of Ethics Research, Australian Ethical Investment